mzurzolo/STBS/Linux/README.md

   - If you see "One time boot menu", or "UEFI", you're likely in the right place.
 Look for an option that has "UEFI:(your flash drive's brand name)", "UEFI:(your flash drive's brand name) Partition 1", "USB", "USB Hard disk", or some other indication that it's your newly-created flash drive.
 Select this option.

-  - If you DON'T see any of the words above, [open an issue](https://github.com/mzurzolo/STBS/issues) (or email me mike@skiptheboringstuff.com).
+  - If you DON'T see any of the words above, [open an issue](https://github.com/mzurzolo/STBS/issues) or [submit a question](QuestionForm.md).

 ## First time setup